-Cohort A - 4 cycles of two-weekly doxorubicin and cyclophosphamide (dose dense AC) followed by 4 cycles of pertuzumab in combination with trastuzumab and paclitaxel.

-Cohort B - 4 cycles of FEC followed by 4 cycles of pertuzumab in combination with trastuzumab and docetaxel.
+- Cohort A 4 cycles of two-weekly doxorubicin and cyclophosphamide (dose dense AC) followed by 4 cycles of pertuzumab in combination with trastuzumab and paclitaxel - Cohort B 4 cycles of FEC followed by 4 cycles of pertuzumab in combination with trastuzumab and docetaxel.

 Pertuzumab and trastuzumab were administered intravenously as outlined in Table 4.
-Doxorubicin 60 mg/m2 IV and cyclophosphamide 600 mg/m2 IV were administered every 2 weeks (ddAC) for four cycles (Cycles 1-4) with G-CSF (granulocyte colony stimulating factor) support at investigator discretion, followed by paclitaxel 80 mg/m2 IV weekly for 12 weeks (Cycles 5-8), with pertuzumab and trastuzumab every 3 weeks during Cycles 5-8 (from the start of paclitaxel; four cycles of pertuzumab and trastuzumab in total during the neoadjuvant period).
+Doxorubicin 60 mg/m2 IV and cyclophosphamide 600 mg/m2 IV were administered every 2 weeks (ddAC) for four cycles (Cycles 1-4) with G-CSF (granulocyte colony stimulating factor) support at investigator discretion, followed by paclitaxel 80 mg/m2 IV weekly for 12 weeks (Cycles 5-8), with pertuzumab and trastuzumab every 3 weeks during Cycles 58 (from the start of paclitaxel; four cycles of pertuzumab and trastuzumab in total during the neoadjuvant period).
 5-Fluorouracil (500 mg/m2), epirubicin (100 mg/m2), cyclophosphamide (600 mg/m2) were given intravenously every three weeks for 4 cycles.
 Docetaxel was given at an initial dose of 75 mg/m2 IV infusion every three weeks with the option to escalate to 100 mg/m2 at the investigator's discretion if the initial dose was well tolerated.
 Following surgery all patients received pertuzumab and trastuzumab which were administered intravenously every 3 weeks, to complete one year of therapy.

 The primary endpoint of this study was cardiac safety during the neoadjuvant treatment period of the study (see 2.6 Undesirable Effects).
 Key secondary endpoints at the time of primary analysis were neoadjuvant safety and pCR rate in the breast and nodes (i.e. ypT0/is ypN0).
-Other study secondary endpoints included long-term safety and clinical outcomes (iDFS, EFS and OS).
+Long-term clinical and safety outcomes will also be assessed (IDFS, EFS and OS, not yet available).

 Demographics of the patients were well balanced between the groups.
 The median age of the patients was 49 years, the majority of patients were Caucasian (83%) and all but one patient was female.

 Approximately two-thirds of patients (64.3% [n = 128] in Cohort A and 61.7% [n = 124] in Cohort B) had hormone receptor-positive disease.